 Imbalance, blocks, excess or deficiency in the earth energy may show up as mouth sores, digestive ailments, fatigue, weight challenges, allergies, chronic immune disorders, candidiasis, disrupted cycles, and addiction.
 The classic symptom of earth element imbalance is seen in the person who is unable to receive love and support but is very good at giving it to others.

 As always, the other elements (and organs) play a role in the health of the spleen and balance of earth element.
 Wood (liver) regulates earth (spleen), just as tree roots hold soil and compassion and kindness (liver) can help to regulate worry and imbalance (spleen).
 Fire (heart) is the mother of Earth (spleen) just as late summer is born of summer and joy gives birth to openness.
 Working with the spleen now, in late summer, will also help us when fall comes and we enter the domain of the metal element with its organ focus of the lungs.
 The ability to trust, be open and take in nourishment (spleen) can result in the production of integrity, strength, and the ability to let go (metal).

 Flowing and balanced spleen Qi helps us to find our balance, our centre, to take in life and to trust in the divine unfolding of our journey.
-To help us with this we will practice Three Source Breathing, Earth Qigong, Quan Yin draws a rainbow, Buddha Holds Up the Earth, and the wonderful Shibashi Qigong series, which supports digestion and all of the other elements and organ networks at once.
+To help us with this we will practice Three Source Breathing, Earth Qigong, Raising Phoenix, Parting the Horse’s Mane, Compassionate Heart Qigong and some of the wonderful Shibashi Qigong series, which supports digestion and all of the other elements and organ networks at once.